IvanSivak/ASP.NET-Core-MVC6-Gulp-Template/README.md

 </p>

 <p>
 There are alternatives, for example ASP.NET MVC Boilerplate template that uses gulp.
-The whole story behind .NET Core default web template and why it doesn't use gulp is described here.
 Since Boilerplate is quite heavy template I decided to create my own lightweight ASP.NET Core MVC6 Gulp Template.
 This will be described in my next article about such lightweight template.
 </p>

 <a href="http://www.ivansivak.net/blog/aspnet-core-overview-changes" target="_blank">http://www.ivansivak.net/blog/aspnet-core-overview-changes</a>